RAKWireless/rakwireless-docs/docs/Product-Categories/WisTrio/RAK7205-5205/Quickstart/README.md

   caption="Sample Payload"
 />

-Now, analyze each data which is in Hexadecimal Format.
-You will be using the data mentioned above as an example and convert the Hexadecimal Data into Decimal Data using a [converter](https://www.rapidtables.com/convert/number/hex-to-decimal.html?x=FF) to understand it.
+Now, analyze each piece of data that is in Hexadecimal Format You will be using the data mentioned above as an example and convert the Hexadecimal Data into Decimal Data using a [converter](https://www.rapidtables.com/convert/number/hex-to-decimal.html?x=FF) to understand it.

 <rk-img
   src="/assets/images/wistrio/rak7205-5205/quickstart/decoding-sensor-data/lwg2elvxz58fwgheftzw.jpg"